Strong monodromy conjecture for defining polynomials of projective hypersurfaces having only weighted homogeneous isolated singularities: Proof of Theorem

 \begin{rem} In the case $f$ is a homogeneous polynomial, an embedded resolution can be obtained by the blowup of the origin followed by the base change of an embedded resolution of the projective hypersurface by the projection to the exceptional divisor of the first blowup.
 In view of the definition of local topological zeta function, this implies that $-\tfrac{3}{d}$ is the only possible pole of $Z^{\rm top}_{f,0}(s)$ which is not a pole of $Z^{\rm top}_{h,0}(s)$ for a local defining function $h$ of $C$. \end{rem}

 \begin{rem} The above argument can be used to prove the formula \eqref{2.1} for our case by comparing it with the one for the two variable case.
 What is very amazing is that the {\it numerator\one} of the (modified) ``global" topological zeta functions of $C$ (which contains the contribution from $\PP^2\stm C$) is {\it divisible\one} by $s+\tfrac{3}{d}$ so that the pole $-\tfrac{3}{d}$ {\it disappears.} Note that we need the division by $ds\pl3$ for the passage from the (modified) ``global" zeta functions of $C$ to $Z^{\rm top}_{f,0}(s)$ (via the blowup at 0) by definition.
 Using Macaulay2 for instance, this can be seen as follows. \ms \vbox{ \sf \pv@S=QQ[a,b,i,j,k,r,s]; c=a+b; m=c*i+c*a*r+a*k; n=c*j+c*b*r+b*k; d=i+j+k+c*r;@ \pv@Z = -s/(s+1) *c*r/(m*s+a+c)/(n*s+b+c) + b/(i*s+1)/(j*s+1)/(n*s+b+c) +@ \pv@a*c/(n*s+b+c)/(m*s+a+c)/(i*s+1) + c^2/(k*s+1)/(n*s+b+c)/(m*s+a+c);@ \pv@Z1 = -s/(s+1)*r/(m*s+a+c) + c/(m*s+a+c)/(k*s+1) + a/(m*s+a+c)/(i*s+1);@ \pv@Z2 = -s/(s+1)*r/(n*s+b+c) + c/(n*s+b+c)/(k*s+1) + b/(n*s+b+c)/(j*s+1);@ \pv@R = 1/(i*s+1)/(j*s+1); Z - (Z1+Z2+R)/(d*s+3)@} \ms Here { \sf\verb@Z, Z1, Z2@} are the local topological zeta functions of $f$ and the two singular points of $C$, and { \sf\verb@R@} is the ``remaining" part of the (modified) ``global" zeta function of $C$.
-(Notice that { \sf\verb@R@} is independent of $k\ins\{0,1\}$, since $\{z\eq0\}\stm{\rm Sing}\,C\cong\C^*$.
-In the cases $(i,j)\eq(0,0)$, $(1,0)$, and $(1,1)$, { \sf\verb@R@} is the contribution from $\PP^2\stm C$, $\{x\eq0\}\stm{\rm Sing}\,C\,({\cong}\,\C)$, and $[0\col0\col1]$ respectively.)
+Notice that { \sf\verb@R@} is independent of $k\ins\{0,1\}$, since $\{z\eq0\}\stm{\rm Sing}\,C\cong\C^*$.
+In the cases $(i,j)\eq(0,0)$, $(1,0)$, and $(1,1)$, { \sf\verb@R@} is the contribution from $\PP^2\stm C$, $\,\{x\eq0\}\stm{\rm Sing}\,C\,({\cong}\,\C)$, and $[0\col0\col1]$ respectively.
 This computation shows that { \sf\verb@Z1+Z2+R@} is divisible by { \sf\verb@d*s+3@}, and the quotient coincides with { \sf\verb@Z@} in the field of fractions of the polynomial ring.
-This gives also a ``proof" of \eqref{2.1} for our case assuming it in the two variable case (and using a computer algebra program). \sk It is not recommended to remove ; at the end of the definition of { \sf\verb@Z@}.
-If one prefers, { \sf\verb@S=QQ[a,b,i,j,k,r,s];@} may be replaced by { \sf\verb@S=QQ[s]; a=2; b=3; i=0; j=0; k=0; r=1;@} for instance.
-The coincidence with another expression of $J_Q(s)$ can be seen by the following: \ms \vbox{ \sf \pv@b/(i*s+1)/(j*s+1)/(n*s+b+c) + a*c/(n*s+b+c)/(m*s+a+c)/(i*s+1) -@ \pv@(b*c/(j*s+1)/(n*s+b+c)/(m*s+a+c) + a/(m*s+a+c)/(i*s+1)/(j*s+1))@} \end{rem}
+This gives also a ``proof" of \eqref{2.1} for our case assuming it in the two variable case (and using a computer algebra program). \sk It is not recommended to remove ; at the end of the definition of ``{ \sf\verb@Z@}''.
+If one prefers, ``{ \sf\verb@S=QQ[a,b,i,j,k,r,s];@}'' may be replaced by ``{ \sf\verb@S=QQ[s]; a=2; b=3; i=0; j=0; k=0; r=1;@}'' for instance. \sk In the case $p_2$ is not a singular point of $C$ (where $b\eq r\eq1$, $j\eq k\eq 0$), we see that $-\tfrac{b+c}{n}\,\bl({=}\,{-}\tfrac{a+2}{a+1}\br)$ is actually a ``fake" pole, and { \sf\verb@Z2@} coincides with { \sf\verb@1/(s+1)@}.
+This can be seen by setting ``{ \sf\verb@S=QQ[a,i,s]; b=1; j=0; k=0; r=1;@}'' at the beginning.
+Note also that $s\eq{-1}$ is a simple pole, putting ``{ \sf\verb@i=1;@}". \sk The coincidence with another expression of $J_Q(s)$ can be seen by the following: \ms \vbox{ \sf \pv@b/(i*s+1)/(j*s+1)/(n*s+b+c) + a*c/(n*s+b+c)/(m*s+a+c)/(i*s+1) -@ \pv@(b*c/(j*s+1)/(n*s+b+c)/(m*s+a+c) + a/(m*s+a+c)/(i*s+1)/(j*s+1))@} \ms As for the relation to the trace of the logarithmic vector field in \cite{BV}, it may be seen by comparing the following: \ms \vbox{ \sf \pv@u = -(3*m - d*(a+c))@ \pv@v = 3*n - d*(b+c)@ \pv@p = -a*(d-3*j) + b*(d-3*i)@ \pv@q = (a*r*j-b*r*i + c*r*j+b*r*k+b*c*r^2 - (c*r*i+a*r*k+a*c*r^2))/r@} \msn All of these turn out to be the same polynomial.
+The last one is the sum of the coefficients of a linear function $\ell$ vanishing on $P$ and $Q$, where $\ell$ is identified with a vector field $\xi$ of degree 0 annihilating $f$. \end{rem}